-JetBlue Will Fly to London Heathrow LHR when it launches transatlantic service in 2021 from New York JFK and Boston BOS, after taking delivery of its new A321LR aircraft.
+JetBlue Will Fly to London Gatwick from New York JFK and London Stansted from Boston when it launches transatlantic service in 2021 from New York JFK and Boston BOS, after taking delivery of its new A321LR aircraft.

 Previously, JetBlue announced that it would start flights to London in 2021, followed by Paris, Amsterdam and Dublin but didn't specify which London airport it would fly to.
 The unspoken assumption was that it would be London Gatwick, due to the extraordinary expense of slots at London Heathrow.
 For example, SAS sold a couple of Heathrow slots to American Airlines for $75 million in 2017.